Top marks for this warm, breathable and lightweight silk liner, ideal for wild campers looking for the extra comfort, protection and softness of silk.

 The Rab Ascent Silk Liner tips the scales at just 130g/4.6oz, so it will suit even the most weight-wary backpacker, as well as working for travelling and traditional camping adventures.

 A natural substance, silk is a bit of a wonder material for liners, as it traps in heat quickly but still breathes well and has a great warmth-to-weight ratio.
-It feels pleasingly soft against the skin and even has antimicrobial properties, so it’ll help keep your sleeping bag fresh for longer as well as protecting its inner material from dirt and oils.
+It feels pleasingly soft against the skin and even has antimicrobial properties, so it’ll help keep your best sleeping bag fresh for longer as well as protecting its inner material from dirt and oils.

 This quality liner should last for years with care, and Rab also offer a repair service that extends the life of your kit, which is a more sustainable option than having to splash out on a new one.
 Despite the price tag, this is definitely one of the best sleeping bag liners, and well worth investing in if you love sleeping in the wild in all seasons.